 With the Trump administration talking about scaling down international aid and assistance, and given rhetoric suggesting it will place less priority on promoting democracy and human rights—which has been a prominent feature in past U.S.-Cambodian engagement—all signals point toward U.S. disengagement from Cambodia.
 Naturally, if that happens, U.S. influence in Cambodia is going to diminish, which would primarily benefit China.
 It is possible that the priority that the Trump administration gives to strategic competition in Asia, and maybe the diminishing place of human rights, might make it easier for the administration to do business with Hun Sen, if he indeed remains in power as most expect.
 But if that occurs, we will likely see a distancing of people-to-people relationships between Cambodia and the United States, as many, if not most, of those links have been built with Cambodians who fall within the natural constituency of the opposition.

-Nicole Smolinske is a Bridge Award Fellow with the Political and Security Affairs group at NBR.
+This interview was conducted by Nicole Smolinske, a Bridge Award Fellow with the Political and Security Affairs group at NBR.